liferay/liferay-central-test-2/modules/sdk/gradle-plugins-app-javadoc-builder/README.markdown

 # App Javadoc Builder Gradle Plugin

-The App Javadoc Builder Gradle plugin allows you to generate a combined HTML API documentation for an application that spans different subprojects, each one representing a different component of the same application.
+The App Javadoc Builder Gradle plugin lets you generate API documentation as a single, combined HTML document for an application that spans different subprojects, each one representing a different component of the same application.

 ## Usage